 24. The breeder is aggressive, impatient, or rude.

 Please don't subject yourself to a mean breeder.
-Don't excuse their meanness just because you are young, or inexperienced, or for any reason at all!!
 Life's too short to subject yourself to mean people.
-There are plenty of nice breeders out there (with nice rabbits!) who would be delighted to help you, seek out one of them instead!
+There are plenty of nice breeders out there (with nice rabbits!) who would be delighted to help you.
+Seek out one of them instead!

 25. The breeder is unwilling to let a judge etc. examine the rabbit with you before sale (if you are buying at a show).